Björk: 1993–1996: Debut and Post

 Björk moved to London to pursue a solo career.
 She began working with producer Nellee Hooper (who had produced Massive Attack, among others).
 Their partnership produced Björk's first international solo hit, "Human Behaviour", a dance track based on a guitar rhythm sampled from Antônio Carlos Jobim.
 In most countries, the song was not widely played on radio, but its music video gained strong airtime on MTV.
 It was directed by Michel Gondry, who became a frequent collaborator for Björk.
-Her first adult solo album, Debut, was released in June 1993 to positive reviews; it was named album of the year by NME and eventually went platinum in the United States.
+Her first solo album, Debut, was released in June 1993 to positive reviews; it was named album of the year by NME and eventually went platinum in the United States.

 Debut was the leap Björk made from being in numerous bands during her teens and early twenties to her solo career.
 She named the album Debut to signify a start of something new.
 Debut had a mix of songs Björk had been writing since she was a teenager, as well as more recent lyrical collaborations with Hooper.
 The dance-oriented album varied in instrumentation.
 One single from the album, "Venus as a Boy", featured a Bollywood-influenced string arrangement.
 Björk covered the jazz standard "Like Someone in Love" to the accompaniment of a harp, and the final track, "The Anchor Song", was sung with only a saxophone ensemble for accompaniment.

 At the 1994 Brit Awards, Björk won the awards for Best International Female and Best International Newcomer.
 The success of Debut enabled her to collaborate with British and other artists on one-off tracks.
 She worked with David Arnold on "Play Dead", the theme to the 1993 film The Young Americans (which appeared as a bonus track on a re-release of Debut), collaborated on two songs for Tricky's Nearly God project, appeared on the track "Lilith" for the album Not for Threes by Plaid, and co-wrote the song "Bedtime Story" for Madonna's 1994 album Bedtime Stories.
 Björk also had an uncredited role as a runway model in the 1994 film Prêt-à-Porter.